 When people think of haunted places, they think of creepy old houses, rundown hotels, or cursed churches.
 However, roads also attract their fair share in reports of supernatural activity.

-So in the spirit (pun intended) of Halloween, we’ve made a list of some of Australia’s most haunted roads below, for those who enjoy a bit of folktale.
+So in the spirit (pun intended) of all things spooky, we’ve made a list of some of Australia’s most haunted roads below, for those who enjoy a bit of folktale.

 Drivers beware, you’re in for a scare.

 A ghost story that’s over 100 years old is still being told by locals of the Lithgow and Blue Mountains region today.
 Dating back to the mid-19th century, travellers reported that their horses would become anxious as they approached the Mount Victoria Pass bridge, along with sightings of a lady dressed entirely in black.
 As time passed, further stories were being shared of ‘The Lady in Black’ suddenly appearing and fiercely clinging to the back of vehicles, causing drivers to lose control.